derekca/rnaseq/README.md

 AGATGTGTATAAGAGACAG
 ```

-- `hisatidx.fa` — Points to directory with the reference genome for HISAT2.
-More info at the [HISAT2 website.](https://ccb.jhu.edu/software/hisat2)
+- `hisatidx` — Points to directory with the reference genome for HISAT2.
+More info can be found at the [HISAT2 website](https://ccb.jhu.edu/software/hisat2) along with reference indices that can downloaded, if you do not want to generate your own.
+Regardless of the index's source, the reference genome being pointed at with this variable should be named `genome.fa`.

 - `input.sh` — Points to .fa file with the output dir names, and the input dir names.
 Col. 1 are the output folder names, Col. 2 are the input folder names.
 The columns need to be able to be read by a "while read" loop, so they must be separated by a single space or a tab.
 Leave the final line blank or it ignores the last entry.
 ```
 cfw01 160322_NS500351_0115_AH5KKCAFXX
 cfw02 160525_NS500351_0135_AH2F2YBGXY